RPA

 CASE STUDY: Belgium’s KPMG

-There was a lengthy waiting period between signing a contract and the first day of work for new personnel at KPMG since the company lacked a pre-boarding procedure.
+For new personnel at KPMG, there was a lengthy waiting period between signing a contract and the first day of work because the company lacked a pre-boarding procedure.

 To address this problem, the business employed an integrated and secure onboarding HR management software solution.
-As soon as the new hire signs the employment contract, the onboarding process now begins.
+The onboarding process begins as soon as the new hire signs the employment contract.
 Before their first day on the job, new hires receive all the necessary and useful information instantly from the app.

 After utilizing the HR automation tool for two years, KPMG staff members gave their hiring process a 4.45 out of 5 rating and their first week a 4.12.